abbhishekpandey47/is-website/posts/long-tail-vs-short-tail.md

      software."

- Let\'s take, for example, a SaaS company targeting BOFU might use the long-tail keyword "purchase CRM software for startups."
+ Let\'s take, for example, a SaaS company targeting BOFU might use the long tail keyword "purchase CRM software for startups."
 This keyword attracts users actively ready to buy, maximizing conversion potential.

 ### Analyzing Search Intent for Technical Content